tonycamero/foundry/CHARTER.md

 		-	a. any TSC member,

-		-	b. a maintainer or top level project leader in an HF project established under Section 9(b)(i),
+		-	b. a maintainer or top-level project leader in an HF project established under Section 9(b)(i),

 		-	c. a majority vote of the general community.